fimbullinter/wotan/docs/testing-rules.md

 ```

 All paths and glob patterns are relative to the directory containing the test configuration.
 `fix` is implicitly enabled.
-If you do not with to produce `.fix` baselines for this test, you need to explicitly disable the `fix` option.
+If you do not want to produce `.fix` baselines for this test, you need to explicitly disable the `fix` option.

 Since tests use the same functionality as the normal linter, there are a few things to be aware of:

-* If no `files` or `project` is specified, it looks for a `tsconfig.json` file in the directory of the test and in its parent directories afterwards
+* If no `files` or `project` is specified, it looks for a `tsconfig.json` in the current or a parent directory.
 * Specifiying `files` disables the implicit `tsconfig.json` lookup.
 If you want to test with type information and filter files using `files`, you need to specify `project` as well.
-* If no `config` is specified, it looks for the closes `.wotanrc.yaml`.
+* If no `config` is specified, it looks for the closest `.wotanrc.yaml`.
 You should make sure that it finds the correct `.wotanrc.yaml` for that test and not the `.wotanrc.yaml` in the root of your project that is used to lint your source code.

 You can have multiple test configurations per folder.
 That means you can test the same code with different rule configs or different `compilerOptions`.